Choose Access

 POT, PORN, & PHONES

 When a client is stuck in patterns like cannabis use, pornography, or compulsive phone use —and “just stop” isn’t realistic — many clinicians feel unsure what actually helps.
+This short workshop offers a clear, grounded framework for working with everyday compulsions.

 75 minutes • On-demand • Includes clinical summary PDF